zendesk/Youtube_Integration/README.md

 ## Setup
 #### Setting up your developer environment
+_It is recommended to use `bundler` to install dependencies.
+If you don't have `bundler`, you can download it by running `gem install bundler`._
 1. Clone the repo: `git clone https://github.com/zendesk/Youtube_Integration.git`

 2. Run `bundle install` to install the required gems from the Gemfile